bkoz/3d-image-classification/README.md

-# Classification of Pneumonia using 3D CT Images
+# Visualization and Classification of Pneumonia using 3D CT Images

 ![Slicer](images/slicer.jpg "Slicer")